London bankers fear bonus "donuts" to double

 Regulators and politicians are taking a harder line on excessive pay, and Astbury Marsden said 44 percent of those polled cited that pressure as negatively impacting their pay.

-Banks including Barclays (BARC.L), Deutsche Bank (DBKGn.DE), UBS UBSN.VX and Goldman Sachs (GS.N) are also keen to cut costs in a tough environment and show they have learned lessons from the past, which is also putting pressure on pay.
+Banks including Barclays, Deutsche Bank, UBS and Goldman Sachs are also keen to cut costs in a tough environment and show they have learned lessons from the past, which is also putting pressure on pay.

 Bonuses - typically paid in February and March - will be down 86 percent from the record 11.5 billion pounds paid out in 2007/08, the CEBR said.